C2DH/ranketwo/pages/introduction.md

 {: .extra-spacing}
 ### Objectives of Ranke.2

-By engaging with our animations, quizzes and assignments students will learn:
+By engaging with our lessons, that consist of animations, quizzes and assignments, students will learn:

  1. How digitisation and the web have changed the nature of historical research
  2. How digital objects are created (retro-digitised, born-digital, converted documents)